NativeScript/docs-v7/tutorial/chapter-2.md

 > **TIP**:
 > * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](/layouts) and the various things you can do to configure them.
-> * Check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts) for a more thorough look at NativeScript layouts in action.
+> * Check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts) for a thorough look at NativeScript layouts in action.

 ## 2.4: CSS